Tieske/philips-hue.lua/doc_topics/01-introduction.md

 ## 1.3 `"status"` events

-The state is refelcted in the `hue.state` field.
+The state is reflected in the `hue.state` field.
 A state change will be followed by a `"status"` type event.

 The status events will happen according to the following flow;